Dozens of US nuclear lab workers sue over vaccine mandate

 The lab has declined to comment on the lawsuit and has not answered questions about the current vaccination rate among employees, whether any exemptions have been approved or what will happen to employees who refuse to be inoculated when Friday rolls around.

 The plaintiffs include scientists, nuclear engineers, project managers, research technicians and others who have some of the highest security clearances in the nation for the work they do.
-Many are specialists in their fields and would be difficult to replace in the short term.
+Some employees said many of those who could lose their jobs are specialists in their fields and would be difficult to replace in the short term.

 Some employees have estimated the lab could lose anywhere from 4% to 10% of the workforce because of the mandate.